makeevolution/notes/k8s/kubernetes.md

 Thus if you create secrets as YAML, store the value as the encoded version.

-In VFM, we store secrets (e.g. token, passwords) as a yaml file in our Helm charts and it is commited and thus visible in git history.
+In VFM, we store secrets (e.g. token, passwords) as a yaml file in our Helm charts and it is commited and thus visible in git history, or even in some `config.yaml` or `enums.py`.
 This is wrong!
-A person who gains access to our git can see the yaml, and thus can decode the key, by trying against all existing encoding algorithms in this world!
+Although the secret is encoded, the person who gains access to our git can see the yaml, and thus can decode by trying against all existing encoding algorithms in this universe!

-To make it truly secure, we should have:
+To make it more secure, we should have:
 - Create the secret through CLI
 - Set the secret name in `values.yaml` of our Helm chart
 - When we want to update the secret, do it again through CLI, and update the `values.yaml`